SimonAayani/csc309-PairWise/deliverables/iteration-02.review.md

 List any process-related changes you are planning to make (if there are any)

   > Move Away Front-End Back-End Slack channels
+  >* We plan to move away from this format of segregated channels so that we can create a workflow that is constantly moving through each end of development.
+It will increase our efficiency if we are able to properly communicate with the other end so that our implementations are compatible.

  * Ordered from most to least important.